haroldalan/gen-ppt/README.md

-# GemPPT - AI-Powered Presentation Generator
+# GenPPT - AI-Powered Presentation Generator

-GemPPT is a web application that generates full presentation decks from text descriptions.
+GenPPT is a web application that generates full presentation decks from text descriptions.
 Simply describe your presentation idea, choose a template, and get a complete slide deck in minutes.

 ## Features